Oh, PlayStation Now. While Sony's streaming service for video games once seemed like an outlier, it now seems everyone's getting in on the action.

-There's plenty to get on with, although just as with the free games that come with a PlayStation Plus subscription, you're not getting the latest, hottest titles.
+There's plenty to get on with, although just as with the free games that come with a PS Plus subscription, you're not usually getting the latest, hottest titles.
 These are largely games that we've stopped buying at full price, and it's hard to shake off the feeling that you're playing on PS Now for historical, or curatorial reasons – so that you know what came before the new releases you're actually excited to play.

 Any PS4 owner can trial the service for free for seven days before being charged for a month's use, meaning you can try out how well your internet connection can run the service before committing to payments.

 Only weeks ago we also saw PS Now add a new download feature for PS2 and PS4 games, meaning you could 'save' rented games from the service on your hard drive and then play offline without worries about lag – taking the central feature of Microsoft's Xbox Game Pass and integrating it into a streaming-focused service.
 All the groundwork is being laid for a momentously disruptive force in the way we play and access games.